alecmalloc/webserve/src/FileServer.md

         }
     }

-    // TODO check if directory listing is enabled ask @ moritz
+    // check if directory listing is enabled ask @ moritz

-    // TODO maybe move this part into validatePath so that we can error handle properly DIR* dir = opendir(path.getFullPath().c_str());
+    // maybe move this part into validatePath so that we can error handle properly DIR* dir = opendir(path.getFullPath().c_str());
     if (dir == NULL) {
         throw std::runtime_error("Failed to open directory");